Given its reputation for revelry, it is hardly surprising that there's always some kind of festival or celebration going on in Bangkok.

 Songkran Festival (April)

 The Songkran Festival is a three-day celebration of the traditional Thai New Year.
-People all over the city douse each other with water in a symbolic ceremony of purification and cleansing in preparation for the coming year.
-It's a great way for expats who aren’t afraid of getting wet to enjoy Thai culture.
+The festival was extended to seven days in 2018 to allow people to travel, even though the celebratory events still take place over three days.
+People all over the city douse each other with water in a symbolic ceremony of purification and cleansing to prepare for the next year.
+It's a great way for expats who aren’t afraid of getting a bit wet to enjoy Thai culture.

 An initiative by the Tourism Authority of Thailand, Amazing Thailand Grand Sale transforms Bangkok into a shopper's paradise.
 Each year, more than 10,000 shops and vendors from all over the country converge on the city to offer the year's best deals.
-From the city’s biggest malls and hotels to a good number of roadside stalls, expat shoppers will be able to find bargains on everything from designer clothes to traditional handcrafts.
+From Bangkok's biggest malls and hotels to a good number of roadside stalls, expat shoppers will be able to find bargains on everything from designer clothes to traditional handicrafts.

 Vegetarian Festival (September/October)

 For two weeks in late September or early October, vegetarian expats will have no problem finding good food in Bangkok.
-Although it's observed across the country, Bangkok's celebrations are centred in Chinatown.
 Religious rites are performed at Chinese temples, and participating restaurants and stalls around the city wave yellow and red flags to signal they are taking part.
 Expats should be sure to see a few of the various cultural performances that take place and try the mouthwatering vegetarian dishes that abound in the city during this time.

 Bangkok Marathon (November)

-Due to the extreme temperatures Bangkok sees in November, the Bangkok Marathon is said to be one of the world’s toughest – all the more reason for new residents to cheer on the runners taking part in this gruelling race, or even take up the challenge of participating themselves.
+Established in 1987, the Bangkok Marathon is said to be one of the world's toughest due to the extreme temperatures the city sees in November.
+This is all the more reason for new residents to cheer on the runners taking part in this gruelling race, or even take up the challenge of participating themselves.

 Loy Krathong (November)